arangodb/arangodb/Documentation/InstallationManual/Installing.md

 that ArangoDB has been installed in the location `<ROOTDIR>`.

 You have to be careful when choosing an installation directory.
-You need either write permission to this directoy or you need to modify the config file for the server process.
-In the latter case the database directory and the Foxx directory should must be writable by the user.
+You need either write permission to this directory or you need to modify the config file for the server process.
+In the latter case the database directory and the Foxx directory should be writable by the user.

-Installating for a single user: Select a different directory during installation.
+Installing for a single user: Select a different directory during installation.
 For example `C:/Users/<username>/arangodb` or `C:/ArangoDB`.

-Installating for multiple users: Keep the default directory.
+Installing for multiple users: Keep the default directory.
 After the installation edit the file `<ROOTDIR>/etc/arangodb/arangod.conf`.
 Adjust the `directory` and `app-path` so that these paths point into your home directory.